 Let us begin.
 Though an oft-debated comparison, when it comes to communication between two systems, EDI and XML are two separate concepts.
-XML is a data format, not a protocol or an application, on the other hand EDI is.
-Though both are used to parse documents without manual intervention, it is important to understand their importance in respective context.
+XML is a data format, not a protocol or an application, on the other hand, EDI is.
+Though both are used to parse documents without manual intervention, it is important to understand their importance in the respective contexts.

-An EDI files or document transmission can take any one route among Serial Communications, Internet, Peer-to-peer, Value Added Networks (VAN) and gets translated via FTP or AS2 protocol.
-What this means is EDI renders solid security due to its stringent protocol something, which makes XML less so. further, there are lots of tried, tested and proven off the shelves EDI tools in the market that eases the hazzles of developing an application right from scratch which is most likely the case with XML.
+An EDI file or document transmission can take anyone route among Serial Communications, Internet, Peer-to-peer, Value Added Networks (VAN) and gets translated via FTP or AS2 protocol.
+What this means is EDI renders solid security due to its stringent protocol something, which makes XML less so. further, there are lots of tried, tested, and proven off the shelves EDI tools in the market that eases the hassles of developing an application right from scratch which is most likely the case with XML.

-On the flip-side, XML is gaining grounds due to proliferation of e-commerce sites and portals, which requires many-to-one transactional capabilities.
-XML makes more sense for small and mid-size companies that does not have to follow a standard format and whose transactional needs are less intense.
-On the other hand as EDI is best suited for one-to-one, point-to-point connectivity, it is a viable option for two big companies with millions of transactions happening per day between them, through a standardized protocol.
-Since, the volume of data managed will be high; investing in value added networks (VAN) is worth the buck spent.
+On the flip-side, XML is gaining ground due to the proliferation of e-commerce sites and portals, which requires many-to-one transactional capabilities.
+XML makes more sense for small and mid-size companies that do not have to follow a standard format and whose transactional needs are less intense.
+On the other hand, as EDI is best suited for one-to-one, point-to-point connectivity, it is a viable option for two big companies with millions of transactions happening per day between them, through a standardized protocol.
+Since the volume of data managed will be high; investing in value-added networks (VAN) is worth the buck spent.

 Finding EDI experts

 It can be downright frustrating if you have to build an EDI set up at ground level if you do not have the expertise and business domain knowledge.
 Unlike, XML, which is in a way human readable, EDI is complex and is meant for two systems to communicate.
-I can tell from my experience in a project spanning 6 years, EDI programming can appear complex and daunting to a novice and can results companies spending in millions and getting nowhere.
-In addition, there are several industry levels EDI standards that need to be adhered that requires a lot of expertise.
-As an experienced EDI programmer, I have to pay extra attention to the tiniest details while developing translation maps between two systems. in the next Blog post I will share some real-life examples of complexities involved in EDI processing.
+I can tell from my experience in a project spanning 6 years, EDI programming can appear complex and daunting to a novice and can result in companies spending millions and getting nowhere.
+In addition, there are several industry levels of EDI standards that need to adhere that requires a lot of expertise.
+As an experienced EDI programmer, I have to pay extra attention to the tiniest details while developing translation maps between two systems. in the next blog post, I will share some real-life examples of complexities involved in EDI processing.